Test-based Patch Clustering for Automatically-Generated Patches Assessment: Introduction

-In order to evaluate our approach we gathered recorded plausible patches from the literature that had been labeled as correct and/or overfitted (usually via manual effort).
-Overall, we gathered 1,910 plausible patches (679 correct and 1,231 overfitted) for bugs from v.\version~of the {\sc Defects4J} data set~\cite{Just2014Defects4J}, generated by 25 different {\sc apr} tools.
-After removal of duplicates, we used two automated test-case generation tools, {\sc Randoop}~\cite{randoop} and {\sc EvoSuite}~\cite{evosuite}, to generate test cases for our patch set.
+We evaluate our approach on 902 patches (248 correct and 654 overfitted) for bugs from v.\version~of the {\sc Defects4J} data set~\cite{Just2014Defects4J}, generated by 21 different {\sc apr} tools, and collected and labeled by Wang et al.~\cite{wang2020AutomatedAssessment}.
+After removing duplicates, we used two automated test-case generation tools, {\sc EvoSuite}~\cite{evosuite} and {\sc Randoop}~\cite{randoop}, to generate test cases for our patch set.
 Finally, we cluster patches based on test case results.
-To our knowledge, \approach is the first approach to analyze together patches from multiple program repair approaches generated to fix a particular patch.
+To our knowledge, \approach is the first approach to analyze together patches from multiple program repair approaches generated to fix a particular bug.
 This is important because it shows that \approach can be used in the wild, independently of the adopted Java repair tools.

 Our results show that \approach is able to create at least two clusters for almost half of the bugs that have two or more different patches.
 By having patches clustered, \approach is able to reduce a median of 50\% of the number of patches to review and analyze.
 This reduction could help code reviewers (developers using automated repair tools or researchers evaluating patches) to reduce the time of patch evaluation.
-Additionally, \approach can also provide code reviewers with the inputs (from the generated test cases) that trigger different program behavior for different patches generated for one bug.
+Additionally, \approach can also provide code reviewers with the inputs (from the generated test cases) that trigger different program behaviors for different patches generated for one bug.
 This additional information may help them decide which patch to select and merge into their codebase.

+We also analyze the assessment done by two state-of-the-art patch assessment approaches, ODS~\cite{ods} and Cache~\cite{Lin2022ContextEmbeeding} on the patches clustered by \approach.
+The results show that \approach can be used complementarily to those approaches and can help to detect false positives and false negatives.
+Finally, we study whether metrics related to the quality of the newly-generated tests in order are related to the efficiency of \approach.
+We found that the number of test cases generated, their lengths (in terms of lines of code), and the coverage affect the ability to cluster correct patches together.